 On a large pitch, with players traveling great distances with the ball in constant motion, soccer requires cognitive strength to anticipate where the ball will be and how to out-position the opponents.

-TOCA employs exercises that foster mental quickness and heads up play.
+TOCA employs exercises that foster mental quickness.
 For example, behind the player, TOCA Trainers hold up colored cones forcing the player to look over his or her shoulder to see the color and then pass or shoot into a goal that is marked with that same color.

 You don't have to rely on a lot of verbal coaching during those drills, such as 'look here, look over your shoulder.'
 Players eventually will innately look over their shoulder before the ball arrives.